declann/declann/README.md

 I'm Declan.
 I work with numbers, mostly in actuarial departments. 📊
 I also develop [calculang](https://github.com/calculang/calculang), with a mission to democratise numbers.
 A life project and still a baby. :seedling:

-:hatching_chick: check [my ObservableHQ collection](https://observablehq.com/collection/@declann/calculang) for some really early calculang models.
+:hatching_chick: check [my ObservableHQ collection](https://observablehq.com/collection/@declann/calculang) for some really early calculang models and interactions.

 📫 for calculang office hours, [schedule on Calendly](https://calendly.com/dcnconsulting/calculang-office-hours-20).